-The defining features of a CDP are the ability to source data from multiple sources, aggregate it into a single profile, and segment and orchestrate activation across multiple customer touchpoints.
-Historically, CDPs have fallen into three categories of focus: 1) data storage, 2) data handling and management, or 3) data analytics, visualization, and activation.
+The defining features of a CDP include its ability to pull data from multiple sources, aggregate it into a single profile, and segment and orchestrate activation across multiple customer touchpoints.
+Historically, CDPs have been focused on one of three areas: data storage, data handling and management, or data analytics, visualization, and activation.

 With the evolution of CDPs, there are now solutions that span all three categories.
-The challenge is selecting the CDP that is right for your organization.
-The purpose of this Appendix is to provide you with a framework to understand and prioritize CDP capabilities to help inform your business case requirements and build a robust RFP.
+The challenge is selecting the one that's right for your organization.
+The purpose of this appendix is to provide you with a framework for understanding and prioritizing CDP capabilities to better inform your business case requirements and help you build a robust RFP.